avioconsulting/bam-maven-plugin/README.md

 ## BAM Exporter composite

-It might be the case that the best environment for business users, etc. to create/customize dashboards is a TEST/UAT environment with limited developer access but access to better data.
-In order to facilitate that workflow, this plugin is designed to work with a "proxy" SOA composite (in this same repo) that runs `bamcommand` on the privileged environment and sends the ZIP file containing the export back to the developer's machine using a SOAP reply.
+It might be the case that the best environment for business users, etc. to create/customize dashboards is a test/UAT environment which tends to have better data than a dev environment.
+The catch is that test or prod environments often have limited developer access.
+In order to allow read only/export access to those environments, this plugin is designed to work with a "proxy" SOA composite (in this same repo) that runs `bamcommand` on the privileged environment and sends the ZIP file containing the export back to the developer's machine using a SOAP reply.

 ## Maven goals